Greco-Roman Mathematics History

-Starting around 200 B.C. and continuing for the next two centuries or so, the Romans started building a Mediterranean empire that included many of the former Greek city-states, capturing, among many other cities, Syracuse in 212 B.C., Corinth in 146 B.C., and Alexandria in 48 B.C.
-The various wars did result in a disruption in Greek mathematical research, although afterwards several notable mathematicians arose.
+Starting around 200 B.C. and continuing for the next two centuries or so, the Romans built a Mediterranean empire that included many of the former Greek city-states, capturing, among many other cities, Syracuse in 212 B.C., Corinth in 146 B.C., and Alexandria in 48 B.C.
+While the various wars resulted in some disruption in Greek mathematical research, several notable mathematicians arose afterwards.

 48 B.C.

-Julius Caesear captures Alexandria; the Library of Alexandria may have been destroyed at this time.
+Julius Caesar captures Alexandria; the Library of Alexandria may have been destroyed at this time.

 46 B.C.